tvdboom/ATOM/docs_sources/api/plots/dependence_plot.md

 </blockquote>
 <strong>target: int or str, optional (default=1)</strong>
 <blockquote>
-Category to look at in the target class as index or name.
+Index or name of the class in the target column to look at.
 Only for multi-class classification tasks.
 </blockquote>
 <strong>title: str or None, optional (default=None)</strong>